UPDATED FOR 2022

 1 Irvine Park Rd., Orange, CA 92869

 Get ready for lots of fall-themed fun.
-The Pumpkin Patch at Irvine Park Railroad is open seven days a week and offer lots of fun activities for kids of all ages.
+The Pumpkin Patch at Irvine Park Railroad is open seven days a week from September 17th through October 31st and offers lots of fun activities for kids of all ages.
 Select the perfect pumpkin (or two), go on a train ride, have your face painted, play carnival games, decorate a pumpkin, go through a hay maze, and so much more.
-Admission is free, different activities may have different fees.
+Admission is free, though different activities may have different fees.

 Fall Harvest on the Farm